 1. Mix the Marinade: In a bowl, whisk together grated garlic, mustard, oregano, paprika, salt, black pepper, lemon juice, and extra virgin olive oil until smooth.

-3. Cook in a Skillet: Heat a skillet over medium heat and add a small drizzle of oil.
+3. Cook the Chicken in a Skillet: Heat a skillet over medium heat and add a small drizzle of oil.
 Cook the thighs for 4 to 5 minutes per side until golden and cooked through.

-What to Serve with Greek Chicken Thighs
+Tips for Greek Chicken Thighs

-Try These Chicken Thigh Recipes Next!
+Try These Chicken Recipes Next!

 Recipe